YOUR DECISIONS AFFECT

 Key Learnings

-◆ Transferring a complainant resolves the individual grievance.
-It does not address the systemic pattern.
+Transferring a complainant resolves the grievance.
+It doesn’t address the pattern.

-◆ Under PS25/5, firms must record and act on NFM.
-Marking a grievance ‘resolved’ via transfer without examining conduct may not satisfy this.
+Under PS25/5, firms must record and act on NFM.
+‘Resolved via transfer’ without examining conduct may not satisfy that.

-◆ Presenting a promotion neutrally without advising on the s.27 victimisation risk withholds professional judgment from the person who needs it most.
+A promotion presented neutrally without flagging s.27 victimisation risk withholds judgment from the person who needs it most.

-◆ When DE&I chooses institutional credibility over human credibility, the function survives but its purpose does not.
+DE&I that picks institutional credibility over human credibility survives.
+Its purpose does not.

 The Departure